 |Additional Information (Assessment)

-2. Peer and staff feedback related to student presentations during Cyprus excursion;
+3. Peer and staff feedback following student presentations during Cyprus excursion;

-3. Individual feedback by staff on Cyprus extended abstracts and notebooks.
+4. Individual feedback on Cyprus extended abstracts and notebooks.

-5. Individual (by staff) and group feedback and discussion during the field excursions.
+5. Individual and group feedback and discussion during the field excursions.

 ||Hours & Minutes